StorjOld/web-core/README.md

   file handling logic.
 It keeps track of all the uploaded files, keeps track of the files present in local cache, and handles database serialization.

-- [metachains-dtc](https://github.com/Storj/metachains-dtc) is a wrapper for
+- [metachains](https://github.com/Storj/metachains) is a wrapper for
-  the Datacoin client, using json RPC.
+  the Florincoin client, using json RPC.
 It also contains a synchronization class, which allows one to synchronize data from and to the blockchain.

 - [file-encryptor](https://github.com/Storj/file-encryptor) is an encryption